Equation-free modeling: Coarse projective integration

 This scheme is the called coarse projective forward Euler, and is the simplest in the class.

 The $k$ steps taken before the extrapolation reflect that we must allow the system to settle onto a quasi-equilibrium (from the microscale point of view), so that we can make a reliable extrapolation of the slow dynamics.
 Then the size of the projective integration step is limited by stability of the slow modes.

 Higher order versions of coarse projective integration can be formed, analogous to Adams–Bashforth or Runge–Kutta.
 Higher order schemes for systems where the microscale noise is still apparent on the macroscale time step are more problematic.

 Patch dynamics

 The spatial analogue of projective integration is the gap-tooth scheme.

 The idea of the gap-tooth scheme is to perform simulations of small patches of space, the teeth, separated by unsimulated space, the gaps.

 By appropriately coupling the small patches of simulations we create a large scale, coarse level, simulation of the spatially extended system.

 When the microscale simulator is computationally expensive the gap-tooth scheme empowers efficient large scale prediction.

 Furthermore, it does this without us ever having to identify an algebraic closure for a large scale model.

-The Matlab/Octave toolbox provides support to users to implement simulations on an rectangular grid of patches in 1D or 2D space.
+The Matlab/Octave toolbox provides support to users to implement simulations on a rectangular grid of patches in 1D or 2D space.

 The combination of the gap-tooth scheme with coarse projective integration is called patch dynamics.